 One can explore Uluru close up by walking the track at the base of Uluru or join a camel trekking tour to circumnavigate the rock.
 Alternatively you can take a guided tour run by the Anangu people (Uluru’s traditional custodians) to learn more of the local flora and fauna and Aboriginal history.

-For the more adventurous we suggest you try out the 7.4-kilometre Valley of the Winds walk to truly appreciate the magnificent views over the desert plains.
+If you are still looking for more adventure you must explore the 7.4-kilometer Valley of the Winds walk so that you can effectively enjoy the phenomenal views offered by this place.
 The Uluru/Olgas National Park is closed at night and opening hours vary throughout the year.

 Book directly and pick up your Alice Springs campervan rental or RV hire from one of our many branches in Alice Springs.
 You can get to view the Milky Way, even in your campervans.